We are delighted to be featured in Living Magazine’s May edition alongside some of our favourite Sussex vineyards like Tinwood and Bolney.

-We are also supplying 5 Co-op stores across Essex: Sible Hedingham, Halstead, Coggeshall, Earls Colne and Silver End.
+We are now supplying five Co-op stores across Essex: Sible Hedingham, Halstead, Coggeshall, Earls Colne and Silver End.
 We have done a series of tastings in the Majestic and Coop Stores and are delighted with the positive feedback from staff and clients.
-You can view our stockist information here.
+You can view our full stockist information here.

 This comes after a fantastic harvest at the end of a summer which gave near perfect conditions for establishing our vines further.
 We’re now producing over 10 tonnes of high quality Bacchus and Pinot Noir grapes; we couldn’t have got this huge increase in production to New Hall winery on time without the help of so many friends and the use of Simon’s Hiab crane truck.